-- 3.5 The Code may be amended or supplemented by the Central Bank from time to time. - 3.6 This Code is imposed in addition to, and shall not affect, any other corporate governance obligations and standards to which an institution is subject otherwise than under these requirements and other conditions and/or requirements set out in the licence or authorisation of institutions. - 3.7 A contravention of the Code may be liable to the Central Bank using any of its regulatory powers, including, but not limited to, any or all of the following: - The imposition of an administrative sanction under Part IIIC of the Central Bank Act 1942; - The prosecution of an offence; - The refusal to appoint a proposed director to any pre- approval controlled function where prescribed by the Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010; and/or - The suspension, removal or prohibition of an individual from carrying out a controlled function where prescribed by the Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010. - 3.8 Where a provision of the previous Code is amended or deleted by this Code, any legal proceedings, investigation, disciplinary or enforcement action in respect of a right acquired or obligation or liability incurred in respect of a contravention of or act of misconduct under the provision in force at the time may be instituted, continued or enforced and any sanction or penalty in respect of such contravention or act of misconduct may be imposed by the Central Bank as if the provision of the previous Code had not been amended or deleted by this Code.
+- 3.7 A contravention of the Requirements may be liable to the Central Bank using any of its regulatory powers, including, but not limited to, any or all of the following: - The imposition of an administrative sanction under Part IIIC of the Central Bank Act 1942; - The prosecution of an offence; - The refusal to appoint a proposed director to any pre- approval controlled function where prescribed by the Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010; and/or - The suspension, removal or prohibition of an individual from carrying out a controlled function where prescribed by the Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010. - 3.8 Where a provision of the previous Requirements are amended or deleted by these Requirements, any legal proceedings, investigation, disciplinary or enforcement action in respect of a right acquired or obligation or liability incurred in respect of a contravention of or act of misconduct under the provision in force at the time may be instituted, continued or enforced and any sanction or penalty in respect of such contravention or act of misconduct may be imposed by the Central Bank as if the provision of the previous Requirements had not been amended or deleted by these Requirements.